-It is a track designed for candidates who wish to make research an integral part of their residency training.
+The Penn Radiology Residency Research Track is designed for candidates who wish to make research an integral part of their residency training.
 Its aim is to train a generation of clinician scientists to populate leadership positions in academic radiology.
 Funded in part by a National Institutes of Health training grant, the research track integrates one year of research training into a four-year radiology training program.

 In addition to the Program Director, a research mentor of their own choosing guides each resident.
 This mentor will be required to do a semi-annual review of the resident's performance during the fourth year and submit both to the Program Director and the Research Track Committee.
 The Research Track Committee is charged with the ongoing supervision of curriculum for the track and the supervision of progress of individual candidates.